U.S. stocks snap losing streak but oil and bonds decline

 Traders unplugged earlier bets that were based on the view that an imminent rate increase will make short-dated Treasuries lag.
 The exit from these "curve flatteners" spurred the 30-year yield to its highest in 2-1/2 weeks.

-The dollar index .DXY, which measures the greenback against a basket of major currencies, was up 0.7 percent.
+The dollar index, which measures the greenback against a basket of major currencies, was up 0.7 percent.

-In late trading, the euro was down 1.6 percent at $1.1335 EUR=, hurt by comments from a senior European Central Bank official.
+In late trading, the euro was down 1.6 percent at $1.1335, hurt by comments from a senior European Central Bank official.
 Peter Praet said the risk of the ECB missing its inflation target has increased because of falling commodity prices and weakness in some overseas economies.
-[ID:nL1N11126W]

-The Shanghai Composite Index .SSEC had ended down 1.3 percent, its fifth straight day in the red. [.SS]
+The Shanghai Composite Index had ended down 1.3 percent, its fifth straight day in the red.

 Despite China's struggles, Asia markets had some bright spots.
-Japan's Nikkei .N225 saw a 3.2 percent jump and Korea's KOSPI .KS11 showed its biggest jump in two years with a 2.6 percent increase.
+Japan's Nikkei saw a 3.2 percent jump and Korea's KOSPI showed its biggest jump in two years with a 2.6 percent increase.

-Copper CMCU3, often considered a proxy for Chinese and global economic activity, was down 2.6 percent while prices of gold XAU=, traditionally a safe-haven asset, were off 1.5 percent.
+Copper, often considered a proxy for Chinese and global economic activity, was down 2.6 percent while prices of gold, traditionally a safe-haven asset, were off 1.5 percent.

 (Additional reporting by Noel Randewich in San Francisco, Richard Leong and Gertrude Chavez-Dreyfuss in New York, Sujata Rao in London, Saikat Chatterjee in Hong Kong Editing by Nick Zieminski and Steve Orlofsky)